jeffkitson-music/clarinets-and-dragons/README.md

 While "Clarinets and Dragons" is for teachers and students of all ages, this presentation will be of particular interest to instructors working with students aged 11-15.

 ## :scroll: Adventures and Lore
+### Materials
 - For sample adventures, lore, and other game resources please visit the [adventures directory](/adventures).
 - Want to create your own adventures?
 Go for it!
 Want to add them officially?
 See "Contributing" in this guide.

+### Criticism
+***"But these adventures are just [HP, LoTR, SW, or other popular adventure series]!"***

+No, Professor Forte isn't Dumbledore, or Gandalf, or Obi-Wan.
+Humans love a balance of repetition and contrast in the art that they consume.
+Stories, games, and music all have familiar patterns (sonata form, anyone?) and tropes where good creators set-up our expectations and then break them in new and exciting ways.

+We suggest you [watch this](https://www.youtube.com/shorts/b675YYkUBuA).
+Then, if you you're still skeptical or want to learn more, [read this](https://en.wikipedia.org/wiki/Hero%27s_journey) and [this](https://en.wikipedia.org/wiki/The_Seven_Basic_Plots).

 ## 🤝 Contributing
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)